-The total value of the global packaging market in 2016 was USD 850 billion from which paperboard represents 36% and flexible paper 6%.
+The total value of the global packaging market in 2022 was USD 980.4 billion from which paperboard represents 36% and flexible paper 6%.
 The share of plastics, rigid and flexible, was 34%, thus being the second-most used material used for packaging.
 However, over the recent years, plastics have been enjoying faster growth compared to paperboard or paper in packaging.
 Latest analyses show the market size for packaging to be USD 917 billion in 2019.
-The growth is estimated to be around 2.8%, reaching USD 1.05 trillion in 2024.
-(Smithers, 2019)
+The growth is estimated to be around 2.8%, reaching USD 1.05 trillion in 2024 (Smithers, 2022).

 Global megatrends such as GDP and population growth and urbanisation suggest that the need for packaging material will continue to grow.
 This is further supported by factors such as eCommerce, demand for packaged food and environmental awareness.
-Retail eCommerce sales in 2019 was USD 3535 billion and the estimations predict the sales to be more than USD 6500 billion in 2023 (Statista, 2020).
-The market size of the global food packaging was estimated to be USD 303.26 billion in 2019 with an annual growth of 5.2% until 2027 (Grand View Research, 2020).
+Retail eCommerce sales in 2021 was USD 5.2 trillion worldwide and the estimations predict the sales to be more than USD 8.1 trillion billion in 2026 (Statista, 2022).
+The market size of the global food packaging was estimated to be USD 562.3 billion by 2030 with an annual growth of 5.7% from 2023.
+(Grand View Research, 2023).